 Music Mind Games | 1 Hour

-Educational games that teach music theory and reading.
+Educational games that teach music theory and note reading using engaging classroom materials.

 Kodaly | 1 Hour

 The Kodaly Method is a way of developing musical skills and teaching musical concepts beginning in very young children.
-This method uses folk songs, Curwen hand signs, pictures, movable-do, rhythm symbols, and syllables.
+This method uses folk songs and games, Curwen hand signs, pictures, rhythm symbols, and movement.

 Masterclass | 1 Hour

 Semi-private lesson with 3-4 students.
-Each student will take turns having hands on instruction with a trained Suzuki teacher while being able to learn from watching the other lessons.
+Students will take turns having hands on instruction with a trained Suzuki teacher and learn from watching the other lessons.

 Chamber Music | 1 Hour